markbergsma/pimatic-hue-zll/README.md

 ## Installation

-When you already have a working Pimatic installation, the plugin can be installed using npm:
+When you already have a working Pimatic installation, the plugin can be installed from the Pimatic UI in the Settings - Plugins menu.
+Or, on the command-line using npm:

 ```
 $ npm install pimatic-hue-zll